sorenriise/meteor-alerts/readme.md

 # Meteor Alerts #

+This is a clone to make it server side available

 1. Add the `alert` template to your app
 2. Trigger a success alert with `Alert.success('You created a post!')`